 Are You Looking for a Domestic Violence Lawyer in Cincinnati?

 A domestic assault and battery arrest does not mean you will be convicted.
 After your arrest, the state prosecution will have to prove your involvement and guilt beyond a reasonable doubt in a court of law.
 Given the nature of domestic violence cases, there may be little physical evidence to examine.
-Where there is a lack of physical evidence and a judge or jury must consider two versions of the alleged incident, they are likely to side with the alleged victim, which puts you at a disadvantage.
+It becomes even more important that you be able to tell your side of the story or prove that the prosecutor did not meet their high burden of proof.

-This is why hiring a domestic assault attorney to be your legal representative can be beneficial.
+This is why hiring a Cincinnati domestic assault and battery attorney to be your legal representative can be beneficial.
 An attorney can formulate the best strategy based on the available information.

 If you’ve been arrested on domestic assault charges, contact The Wieczorek Law Firm.
 Our dedicated and experienced team will fight to ensure you receive a fair trial and the best outcome possible.